Travel Outside the U.S.

 If you are planning to travel abroad, register for the Department of State’s Smart Traveler Enrollment Program (STEP) to receive the latest travel warnings, alerts and information about the country where you will be traveling.

 The Department of State provides information about obtaining and renewing a U.S. passport.
 Please allow yourself plenty of time—up to six months—before your departure to apply for or renew your passport.
-Also, UNC Global hosts a passport drive to enable the Carolina community to apply for or renew a U.S. passport.

 Visit the Department of State’s studentsabroad.state.gov website for information specific to students interested in traveling abroad.